yelmuratov/EventUz/README.md

 # EventUz

 # PDP university

-This project was created for the Final Exam at PDP University
+This project was created for the Final Exam at PDP University by Yelimuratov Salimbay